 3.6 Transferral of the shares to another party

-When an employee- sells the shares they have subscribed as an employee offering participant, provisions on the taxation of capital gains are applied (§ 45, § 46, § 47 and § 50 of the act on income tax).
+After an employee has sold their shares, subscribed in an employee offering, provisions on the taxation of capital gains are applied (§ 45, § 46, § 47 and § 50 of the act on income tax).

 Capital gains, if any, are then treated as taxable capital income.
 The amount of the gains is calculated by subtracting the share’s acquisition cost from selling price.
 The acquisition cost is the sum of the price paid for the shares and the amount that was taxed as wages.
 When the employee sells shares, the calculation of capital gains must not include the tax-exempt discount in the tax-deductible acquisition cost (under the Central Tax Board’s ruling no KVL 59/2004).
 Another way to perform the calculation of capital gains is to apply the method based on a presumed acquisition cost.

 In general, if the employee- sells the shares at a price below their acquisition cost, a capital loss is generated.
 For more information on the taxation of capital gains and capital losses, see the Tax Administration’s guidance on “conveyances of securities” – Arvopaperien luovutusten verotus.

 3.7.1 The impact of the time when employees can make subscriptions